Strategies for Virtual and Decentralized Study Designs

 Berger: Direct-to-patient recruitment strategies have been utilized for years, including advertising, social media, use of prescription claims and lab data to target patients.
 These tactics drive patients to a web-screener or call center for eligibility confirmation, telehealth-enabled PI interaction and routing to an eConsent platform.
 A significant benefit to this approach is that the recruitment of patients is not restricted to the geographic areas that are within proximity to brick and mortar sites.
 This can be a significant advantage when conducting studies in rare diseases.

-Mosher: When recruiting for virtual studies, it is even more important to make sure your visuals and tools are clear, easy to use and engaging.
-We produce more educational pieces and videos for virtual trials and focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
-Call centers, mobile messaging and digital assistant programs are also important for maintaining communication with potential and enrolled patients.
+Jean-Mary: When recruiting for studies more virtually, it is even more important to ensure the visuals and tools utilized are clear, concise, easy-to-use, and engaging.
+It’s also key that the outreach is done via different modalities, through multiple channels, and directed to patients as well health care providers.
+We have produced more educational and recruitment materials, videos, and platforms for virtual trials which focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
+Call centers, mobile messaging, and digital assistant programs are also important for maintaining communication with potential and enrolled study participants.
+A key consideration is that all outreach is done in adherence with global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.

 How are you designing studies that rely less on the patient going to the site?